Bernie Sanders on Corporate Regulation

 Bernie speaks out against all types for corporate welfare, but he finds the government subsidies given to the fossil fuel industry to be particularly egregious.
 Oil Change International finds that over $21 billion in production and exploration subsidies are given to oil, coal and gas companies each year.
-Bernie introduced legislation to end this which would save taxpayers over $135 billion over ten years.
+Bernie introduced legislation to end these subsidies and save taxpayers over $135 billion over ten years.
 You can read more about Bernie’s energy policy at our Climate Change and Energy Policy issue pages.

 What is the Export-Import Bank?

 It provides subsidized financing to American businesses doing business overseas.
 Head over to Vox to read a thorough explanation.

 Bernie has opposed the Export-Import Bank’s for many years.
 Here he is back in 2002: